What do the terms Photovoltaic and PV mean?

 It’s best if your roof is in good condition prior to having solar panels installed.
 Once they are installed, the solar panels will actually protect your roof from the elements like weather and sun and provide some level of insulation.

-Is solar really viable in New England?
+Is solar viable in Massachusetts?

 What about the cold?